Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Localization of non-interacting BEC

 To ensure that the analysis takes into account the realization-dependent properties, wherever relevant we present results for two distinct random realizations labelled as R1 and R2 shown in Fig.~\ref{fig:potential} with the corresponding ground state densities $\phi_{0}^{2}(x)$ shown in Fig.~\ref{fig:density}.

 Comparison of Figs.~\ref{fig:potential} and \ref{fig:density} shows that at a small $U_{0}$ the condensate is localized in broad basins of the potential $V(x)$.
-With the increase in $U_{0}$, a double peak structure is being formed including a peak localized in a void of $V(x)$.
+With the increase in $U_{0},$ a double peak structure including a peak localized in a void of $V(x)$ is being formed by the BEC tunneling between the basin and the void.
 At a sufficiently large $U_{0}$ the density gets completely confined in this void.
-These single peak distributions are confirmed by the analysis of the width and {IPR} presented in Fig.~\ref{fig:parameters}.
+Depending on the tunneling probability determined mainly by the basin-void separation, the transition occurs either gradually or sharply with the change in $U_{0},$ at a relatively large and a relatively small tunneling probability, respectively.
+These single peak distributions are confirmed by the analysis of the width and the {IPR} presented in Fig.~\ref{fig:parameters}.
 Upon increasing $U_{0}$, when $\chi$ becomes greater than $\approx 0.6$ and the probability density resembles the localization in a high rectangular potential well.
 Thus, in the case of R2, the localization towards the void takes place at lower $U_{0}$ compared to R1, but the overall effect of the potential is the same in both realizations.

 As a result, for the BEC well-localized in a void of the random potential of the width $l$ centered at $\langle x\rangle$, we can use at $\langle x\rangle-l/2<x<\langle x\rangle+l/2$ with the corresponding approximation $\phi_{0}^{2}=2\cos^{2}\left(\pi (x-\langle x\rangle)/l\right)/l$, [see Eq. \eqref{eq:phix}] and obtain $\chi=3/2l$ and $w=\sqrt{\left(\pi^{2}-6\right)}l/(2\sqrt{3}\pi)$.
 Thus, the product $w\chi\approx 0.27$, as shown in the insets of Fig.~\ref{fig:parameters} for a relatively large $U_{0}$, while sufficiently larger values of $w\chi$ correspond to the double-peak localization at smaller $U_{0}$.